liangjiubujiu/tracking-and-detection/README.md

 python shape_to_coco.py
 ```
 * run tooth_train.py to train and evaluate the detection performance.

+#Update
+Mask rcnn is not suitable for tooth semantic segmentation since the annotations are coarse and do not support instance segmentation.
+The network are confused by the shape of teeth.
+If you are interested in tooth semantic segmentation in panoramic X-ray iamges and CBCT images, please click [here] (https://github.com/liangjiubujiu/stage_1) or find more information in the author's page.
 ## Results
 Simply use the MASKRCNN pretrained model and [guideance](https://www.dlology.com/blog/how-to-train-detectron2-with-custom-coco-datasets/).
 Predited categories and segmentation annotations are not ideal.